ETHLend/Microstaking/README.md

 ### `convert()`

-It's the most expensive one in term of gas consumption.
-But since it is called randomly, it can be called whenever the gas price is low enough.
+It's the most expensive in term of gas consumption.
+But since it's not called directly by the user, it can be executed whenever the gas price is low enough.

 |  |  Average  |
 |--| ------------- |